jonatasfernandespimenta/CmdMMO/README.md

 - **Loot System**: Collect potions and swords from chests scattered throughout the dungeon
 - **Inventory Management**: Store and use items to enhance your character
 - **Portal System**: Clear all enemies to spawn a portal to the next stage
+- **City Hub**: Safe zone with multiple buildings and NPCs for various interactions
+- **Farming System**: Plant and harvest crops to gather crafting materials
+- **Potion Crafting**: Trade harvested materials with the Alchemist to craft healing potions
+- **Property System**: Purchase and own properties like farms through the Landlord

 ## Tech Stack